hustf/BitmapMaps.jl/README.md

 ### Curvature is

 The partial derivatives of pixel values with respect to rows and columns comprise the local gradient (g1, g2), or the Jacian components as some like to call it.
-This is the simplified version; we actually implement this with 'Prewitt' kernel factors, which works out well for images.
+This is the simplified version; we actually implement this with 'Bickley' kernel factors, which works out well for images.

 Don't stop yet.
 We differentiate (g1, g2) once more with respect to the same directions, and we have (g11, g22).
 There are all sorts of analogies here, so we could pick from mathematical books, fluid dynamics or material stress tensors, hence the inconsistent terminology in code comment.